VIDEO SURVEILLANCE POLICY

 6.1.
 Internal and external security and maintenance personnel

-The maintenance of the video surveillance system is performed under the supervision of an official with security attributions of the company CCAT SG.
+The maintenance of the video surveillance system is performed under the supervision of an official with security attributions of the company CCAT.

 6.2.
 The right of access to personal data

-CCAT SG, regarding the video surveillance, establishes and documents who has access to the video surveillance records and / or the technical architecture of the video surveillance system, for what purpose and for what the respective access rights consist.
-In this regard, CCAT SG establishes who is entitled:
+CCAT, regarding the video surveillance, establishes and documents who has access to the video surveillance records and / or the technical architecture of the video surveillance system, for what purpose and for what the respective access rights consist.
+In this regard, CCAT establishes who is entitled:

 - to view the images in real time;